 Adele Cosgrove-Bray is a writer and artist based in Wirral, England.

-She has worked as an editor, a health promotion officer, a library assistant at Liverpool City Libraries, a photographer, a tarot card reader, and as a potter and tour guide for Pretty Ugly Pottery, and since 2010 she has been an Activity Co-ordinator in the care sector, working with vulnerable people who live with dementia and other mental health issues.
+She has worked as an editor, a health promotion officer, a library assistant at Liverpool City Libraries, a photographer, a tarot card reader, and as a potter and tour guide for Pretty Ugly Potteries.
+Since 2010 she has been an Activity Co-ordinator in the care sector, working with vulnerable adults who live with dementia and other mental health issues.

-Her paintings can be viewed on here or on her YouTube site, where you can also hear her reading aloud some of her stories.
+Here paintings can be viewed here on this site, or on her YouTube site, where you can also hear her reading aloud some of her stories.

 Adele on her beloved swing, in the garden at Newton-le-Willows.